tr3ck3r/linklight/exercises/networking_selfpaced/exercises/0-0-create-lab-environment/README.md

 Connect the routers together as per the diagram.
 RTR1 and RTR2 are to be connected on G0/0 to one another, RTR1 should connect to RTR3 on G0/1, and RTR2 should connect to RTR4 on G0/1.
 ## Step 6

-Use the following minimal configuration provided for the Cisco devices (there might be room for improvement but this will get your devices connected to do exercises):
+Use the following minimal configuration provided for the Cisco devices (there might be room for improvement but this will get your devices connected to do exercises).
+We will be hardening the devices using Ansible later; this just brings the devices up so that Ansible can reach them.

 ### RTR1
 ```
 service timestamps debug datetime msec
 service timestamps log datetime msec
 no service password-encryption
+no aaa new-model
 !
 hostname rtr1
 !